LehighIAC/ITAC-Automation/README.md

 6. In rare cases, some .docx files are actually wrapped legacy .doc file (pre Word 2000) and is not supported by this tool.
 Please copy and paste everything to a new blank .docx file.
 ### Compiling Report
 1. Fill required plant information in `Compiler.json5`.
+2. Fill other gathered information in `Report/Description.docx`
-2. Copy all recommendation files(if you have any from other sources) into `Recommendations` directory.
+3. Copy all recommendation files(if you have any from other sources) into `Recommendations` directory.
-3. Run `Compiler.py` to compile the final report.
+4. Run `Compiler.py` to compile the final report.
-4. Ctrl+A then F9 to refresh ToC, tables and figures, you may need to do it twice.
+5. Ctrl+A then F9 to refresh ToC, tables and figures, you may need to do it twice.
+6. select list of tables/figures then set to no bold.
-5. Fill the rest of the information manually.
+7. Fill the rest of the information manually if necessary.

 ## Supported Recommendation Templates
 ### Boiler